-Depreciation is provided as per useful life prescribed by Schedule II of the Companies Act, 2013 on Straight Line Method on Plant and Machinery and on Written Down Value Method on other Tangible PPE.
+Depreciation is provided as per useful life prescribed by Schedule II of the Companies Act, 2013 on Straight Line Method on Plant and Machinery and on other Tangible PPE.

 Depreciation is calculated on a straight-line basis over the estimated useful lives of the assets.
 Useful lives used by the Group are same as prescribed rates prescribed under Schedule II of the Companies Act 2013.
 The range of useful lives of the property, plant and equipment are as follows: